 Masquerade started out as a kind of Christian battle song in the form of a fusion of rock, neo-Renaissance and Greek traditional styles.
 Typically eclectic and very 'me'.
 The lyrics were my take on the Biblical statement that "Satan masquerades as an angel of light".
 Subsequently it evolved into a political protest song, because I was and remain totally opposed to anything but the truth and I despise politicians - leaders especially - who tell lies, simplify messages in a way that distorts understanding or take advantage of people's prejudices.
+It's best sung by a soloist in rock style, possibly with a small group of backing vocalists.
+You'll need fuzzed-up 5-string bass guitar, a distorted Hammond organ and two electro-bouzoukis to achieve the full effect!

 An honest person has nothing to fear from the truth.
 Yet we live in an age where politicians seem hell-bent on telling anything except the truth.
 So as mentioned above this song exists in two forms, to suit different audiences.